I’m the co-author of the internationally award-winning Shepherd and Wolfe young adult mystery series.

 I also help people develop their writing through classes, workshops, and one-on-one consultations.

-Memberships support my creative work and teaching, as well as provide you access to other wonderful perks!
+Memberships support my creative work and provides you access to Special Projects.

 The Long Version of My Story